Swissman1/hornets-nest-evolution-project/Readme.md

 As an example, Tryon St. is actually formed from the course that buffalo herds would take to go between fords(easy crossings) of the Catawba and Yadkin rivers.
 The Native Americans utilized that as a trading path, and the settlers utilized and built it out after them, forming one of the primary roads for the center of our city!

-The Hornets Nest Evolution Project(HNEP) is a Geographic Information Systems (GIS) project dedicated to digitizing the historical evolution of Mecklenburg County, and adjacent areas, via physical infrastructure, primarily roads and railways, and other traces left in the present.
+The Hornets Nest Evolution Project(HNEP) is a Citizen volunteer lead, Geographic Information Systems (GIS) project dedicated to digitizing the historical evolution of Mecklenburg County, and adjacent areas, via physical infrastructure, primarily roads and railways, and other traces left in the present.

 If you are interested in learning more, either on how to view, or to contribute( we will train you!), feel free to contact the project at Bfhouseiii@gmail.com